ReactiveX/rxjs/docs_app/content/guide/operators.md

 Notice that a subscribe to `output` will cause the `input` Observable to be subscribed.
 We call this an "operator subscription chain".

 You can also create custom operators by wrapping calls to existing operators.
-We can reimplement our `multiplyByTen` operator by wrapping the `map` operator which will project our multiplication function over values emitted by the source.
+We can reimplement our `multiplyByTen` operator by wrapping the `map` operator which will project our multiplication function over values emitted by the source Observable.

 ```js
 import { map } from 'rxjs/operators';